 It’s often easier said than done, but we also recommend being as transparent with your team as possible.
 Share what’s appropriate, talk about a few of the ideas you have, and always explain why you are making changes.

 Another important aspect of communicating compensation changes to your team is to make it a two-way conversation.
-What we mean by this is that you shouldn’t just dictate changes to variable comp plans.
+What we mean by this is that you shouldn’t just dictate changes to your variable comp plans.
 Instead, be sure to get feedback throughout the process.
 Present the business case to the team and solicit opinions about how they’d solve it.

 Even if you don’t end up using their suggestions, involving them will pay dividends in the future.
 Open it up, make it fun, give your team a voice.
 They will probably surprise you.